HackerN64/F3DEX3/README.md

   Fixed 2*Z bug.
 Quadratic point light attenuation factor is now an E3M5 floating-point number.
 The performance penalty for enabling point lighting, and for each additional point light, has been reduced.
-- Lighting memory changes.
-DMEM use reduced.
-Supports 0 lights without "1 light with black color" hack.
-Supports loading all lights in one DMA transfer, rather than one per light.
+- Maximum number of directional / point lights raised from 7 to 9.
+Minimum number of directional / point lights lowered from 1 to 0 (F3DEX2 required at least one).
+Also supports loading all lights in one DMA transfer (`SPSetLights`), rather than one per light.
 - Clipped triangles are drawn by minimal overlapping scanlines algorithm; this slightly improves RDP draw time for large tris.
 Clipping DMEM use substantially reduced.